Differential Estimates of ChangeIn Exercises 35–40, write a diffe... | Channels for Pearson+

 Differential Calculus

-Differential calculus focuses on the concept of the derivative, which represents the rate of change of a function with respect to a variable.
-In this context, it helps estimate how a small change in the edge length of a cube affects its volume.
-The derivative provides a linear approximation of the function's behavior near a specific point.
+Differential calculus focuses on the concept of the derivative, which represents the rate of change of a function.
+In this context, it helps estimate how a small change in one variable (like the edge length of a cube) affects another variable (such as surface area).
+Understanding how to compute and apply derivatives is crucial for solving problems involving differential estimates.

 Recommended video: